Marvel’s iconic web-crawler has gotten a wide swath of video games that range from mediocre to amazing (pun intended).

 Those special powers include Miles’ ability to go invisible for a few moments to pull off stealthy attacks and tap into his bio-electric venom attributes to do even more damage.
 For those worried about this follow-up game’s length, Insomniac Games went on to confirm that its story arc will be just as long as something like Uncharted: The Lost Legacy (which came in at 10 hours).
 While shorter than its predecessor, this standalone experience will still offer a worthwhile romp that’s far more meaningful than an additional DLC chapter.
 Marvel’s Spider-Man: Miles Morales is set to take full advantage of the PS5’s powerful hardware by utilizing quicker loading, ray-tracing, 3D audio, and special DualSense controller features.

 Marvel’s Spider-Man: Miles Morales is available for pre-order (right here) in two different editions – the Launch Edition and Ultimate Launch Edition.
 The pre-order bonuses that come with both editions of the game include early access to two suits (the T.R.A.C.K.
-Suit and a still to be revealed one), three extra skill points that players can use to upgrade Spider-Man, and early access to the Gravity Well Gadget.
+Suit and the Spider-Man: Into the Spider-Verse costume), three extra skill points that players can use to upgrade Spider-Man, and early access to the Gravity Well Gadget.

 That aforementioned gadget can be used to pull enemies in to knock them down and disarm them all in one turn.
 Pre-ordering the Ultimate Launch Edition gifts recipients with a downloadable voucher for Marvel’s Spider-Man Remastered.
 That updated version of the 2018 classic will feature PS5 upgrades sich as quicker load times and ray tracing graphical enhancements.